Flat Roofers & Repairs

-I’ve Heard most of the Flat Roofers claims about various Flat Roof
+Most of the Flat Roofers claims about Flat Roof coverings are similar

-to the dieting business, in that there’s always the next big thing
+to the dieting business, there’s always the next big thing

 with lots of impressive claims until you look a bit closer and

-little to back them up except selective comparisons often out of context.
+with little to back them up except selective comparisons often out of

 A Typical claim.

-Felt Roofing Done Properly hits rubber out of the Park.
+Felt Roofing Generally hits Rubber Roofing out of the Park.